 HER2 targeted therapy

 - Trastuzumab is approved for both the treatment of advanced breast cancer and as an adjuvant therapy for early-stage HER2-positive breast cancer.
-Currently, one year of trastuzumab is recommended for early-stage breast cancer.
-For metastatic cancer, trastuzumab is given as long as it is still working.
+Currently, one year of trastuzumab is recommended for the treatment of early-stage breast cancer.
+For metastatic cancer, trastuzumab is given in combination with different types of chemotherapy.
 Patients receiving trastuzumab have a small (2% to 5%) risk of heart problems.
 This risk is increased if a patient has other risk factors for heart disease or receives chemotherapy that also increases the risk of heart problems at the same time.
 These heart problems do not always go away, but they are usually treatable with medication.

-- Lapatinib is commonly used for women with HER2-positive breast cancer when trastuzumab and pertuzumab no longer work.
-The combination of lapatinib and capecitabine is approved to treat advanced or metastatic HER2-positive breast cancer when chemotherapy and trastuzumab have already been used.
-The combination of lapatinib and letrozole (Femara) is also approved for treatment of metastatic HER2-positive and ER-positive cancer.
-Lapatinib is being studied for early-stage breast cancer, as well.
+- Lapatinib is commonly used for women with HER2-positive metastatic breast cancer when trastuzumab and pertuzumab in combination with docetaxel are no longer effective at controlling the cancer’s growth.
+The combination of lapatinib and the chemotherapy capecitabine is approved to treat advanced or metastatic HER2-positive breast cancer when a patient has already received chemotherapy and trastuzumab.
+The combination of lapatinib and letrozole is also approved for metastatic HER2-positive and ER-positive cancer.
+Lapatinib is also used in combination with trastuzumab for patients whose cancers were growing on trastuzumab.
+Lapatinib is being studied for early-stage breast cancer in combination with trastuzumab.
+The recent approval of ado-trastuzumab emtansine (see below) has changed the use of lapatinib, as this drug was shown to be more effective than the combination of lapatinib and capecitabine.
+Lapatinib is now more commonly used following treatment with T-DM1.

-- Bisphosphonates are drugs that block the cells that destroy bone (osteoclasts).
-Bisphosphonates are commonly used in low doses to prevent and treat osteoporosis (thinning of the bones).
-In patients with breast cancer that has spread to bone, higher doses of bisphosphonates have been shown to reduce the side effects of cancer in the bone, including bone fractures (broken bones) and pain.
+- Bisphosphonates are drugs that block the cells that destroy bone, called osteoclasts.
+Bisphosphonates are commonly used in low doses to prevent and treat osteoporosis.
+Osteoporosis is the thinning of the bones.
+In women with breast cancer that has spread to bone, higher doses of bisphosphonates have been shown to reduce the side effects of cancer in the bone, including broken bones and pain.
 Pamidronate (Aredia) and zoledronic acid (Zometa) are two intravenous bisphosphonates used to treat breast cancer bone metastasis.
-These drugs may also be able to reduce breast cancer recurrences when given after treatment, although the research on this use is conflicting.
+These drugs may also be able to reduce breast cancer recurrences, particularly in bone, when given after treatment in postmenopausal women, although the research on this effect is conflicting.

 Cancer and its treatment cause symptoms and side effects.
 In addition to treatment to slow, stop, or eliminate the cancer, an important part of cancer care is relieving a person’s symptoms and side effects.
 This approach is called supportive or palliative care, and it includes supporting the patient with his or her physical, emotional, and social needs.